 ♡ Healthy Zucchini Oatmeal Muffins

-♡ Healthy Apple Cinnamon Oatmeal Muffins
+♡ Healthy Apple Oatmeal Muffins

-♡ The Ultimate Healthy Blueberry Scones
+♡ Healthy Blueberry Oatmeal Snack Cake

 ♡ Healthy Blueberry Pie Protein Overnight Oats

-♡ …and the rest of Amy’s healthy muffin recipes!
+♡ …and the rest of Amy’s healthy muffin recipes and healthy breakfast recipes!

 I’m a novice when it comes to baking, so I’m pleased to have found your blog.
 It’s easy to follow and your recipes look very tasty ?
 Having recently been diagnosed with insulin-resistance (a precursor to type 2 diabetes), I’ve had to eliminate sugar from my diet and reduce carbs as much as possible.
 Do you know if the white whole-wheat flour you use is low-carb?
 And do you think almond flour would work in this recipe and those you’ve posted that are like it?
 Thanks!